A guide to reopening the Forest Ridge campus

 All members of the Forest Ridge community have a shared responsibility to prevent the spread of COVID-19.
 Forest Ridge will work with parents and guardians to ensure that our community remains healthy and safe as we begin to phase in on-campus instruction.
 Please review the expectations for students and families on this page and ensure they are completed before your student(s)’s return to campus date.

-- Read the January 6th reopening update emailed to all parents and guardians.
+- Read the April 21 in-person learning update emailed to all parents and guardians.

-- Please read the division-specific Return to the Ridge Resource Guide, outlining the safety protocols and expectations for the return to campus.
+- Please read the updated Return to the Ridge Resource Guide, outlining the updated safety protocols and expectations for the return to campus.
+This version has been condensed and updated from the full versions below:

 - Ensure your student is in compliance with the school's travel, gathering and quarantine policies.